elray1/quantmod/README.md

 ### Install the R package

-To install the conformalInference R package directly from github, run the following in R:
+To install the quantmod R package directly from github, run the following in R:

 ```{r}
 library(devtools)